TheNameXDD/TheNameXDD/README.md

 # Hello, I'm nameXDD!

-#### Actually I'm automation engineer 👷🏼 and working with electrical and automatic systems.
+#### Actually I'm automation engineer 👷🏼 and working with electrical and automatical systems.
 More information you can find here > https://spaju.engineering

 ###### It's all about my real life . . .